xiongsiheng/TG-LLM/README.md

 ## Datasets

-All the datasets can be found [here](https://huggingface.co/datasets/sxiong/TGQA).
+All the datasets (TGQA, TimeQA, TempReason) can be found [here](https://huggingface.co/datasets/sxiong/TGQA).

 ## Citation
 ```